BobFett3185/BobFett3185/AboutMe.md

 - 👋 Hi, I’m @BobFett3185, I am a computer science student at the Universtiy of Texas at Dallas.
-- 👀 I’m interested in Machine Learning, Data analysis and software engineering.
+- 👀 I’m interested in Machine Learning, Deep Learning, and software engineering.
 I am especially interested in Fintech and how software can transform the financial industry.
 - 🌱 I’m currently learning Flask.
 I already know a bit but I am just refining my web development skills.
 - 💞️ I’m looking to collaborate on a project involving fintech
 - 📫 How to reach me : email me at kdf230000@utdallas.edu